1964 Chevrolet C30 Van

 Pollard in Frampton on Severn as he has worked on my own vehicles in the past and his work is excellent.

-holes, behind the front wheel arches at the bottom of the fender on both sides and along the bottom of the driver and
+actual holes, behind the front wheel arches at the bottom of the fender on both sides and along the bottom of the

-passenger doors.
-There was a dent in the top leading edge of the front right hand fender just under where the hood
+driver and passenger doors.
+There was a dent in the top leading edge of the front right hand fender just under where

-closes and a bad repair on the shaped area just in front of the rear lights on the right panel.
-Plus, during its life like any
+the hood closes and a bad repair on the shaped area just in front of the rear lights on the right panel.
+Plus, during its

 The hood and side doors were removed and work started on seeing what was underneath the paint.
 It was in